Our Staff

 Kim Eichhorst PhD

-BEMP Science Program Director
+Science and Research Director

 Dr. Kim Eichhorst is BEMP’s Science and Research Director and serves as a Research Associate Professor at the University of New Mexico (UNM).
 Kim started research in the bosque in 1995, working with Dr. Cliff Crawford (BEMP’s co-founder), on the interaction between herbivores, cottonwoods, and pollution in urban and rural areas.
 She has worked for BEMP since the beginning and loves studying the intricacies of bosque ecology.
 She spends her time hanging out with her kids & critters, being outdoors, doing art, reading, and learning about how everything is connected.